khakhalin/js-experiments/README.md

   * [Main version](http://faculty.bard.edu/~akhakhal/progs/multisensory_corner_cycle_isi.html) (code)
   * There are quite a few other versions here, with various experimental functionalities (all scripts that start with "multisensory_".
 Working links to these can be found [here](https://sites.google.com/view/khakhalin/research/programs))
   * [Multisensory conditioning protocol](http://faculty.bard.edu/~akhakhal/progs/multisensory_conditioning.html) (code)

+All these programs rely on the [p5.js library](https://p5js.org/) (currently tested with version v0.9.0, July 01 2019 release).
+If you want to run them locally, download the p5 library, and place it in a neighboring folder.
+That is, the script tags at the beginning of each of my programs are pointing at src="../p5/p5.js"), so if you get a folder with programs, and nearby a "p5" folder, everything should work.

+If you have any questions, or would like me to update any of these programs a bit, you can always send me an email! (khakhalin@gmail.com)

+A.